doctrine/orm/docs/en/tutorials/getting-started.rst

     echo "Your new Bug Id: ".$bug->getId()."\n";

-Since we only have one user and product, probably with the ID of 1, we can call this script with:
+Since we only have one user and product, probably with the ID of 1, we can call this script as follows:

 ::

     php create_bug.php 1 1 1

-This is the first contact with the read API of the EntityManager, showing that a call to ``EntityManager#find($name, $id)`` returns a single instance of an entity queried by primary key.
-Besides this we see the persist + flush pattern again to save the Bug into the database.
+See how simple it is to relate a Bug, Reporter, Engineer and Products?

-See how simple relating Bug, Reporter, Engineer and Products is done by using the discussed methods in the "A first prototype" section.
-The UnitOfWork will detect this relations when flush is called and relate them in the database appropriately.
+Also recall that thanks to the UnitOfWork pattern, Doctrine will detect these relations and update all of the modified entities in the database automatically when ``flush()`` is called.

 Queries for Application Use-Cases
 ---------------------------------